EosBandi/PluginSkeleton/README.md

 This function is called when the plugin is unloaded.

-**This migh not be when the main application is closing, closing filestreams and such might result in exceptions being thrown!**
+**This might not be the exact time when the main application is closing, closing filestreams and such might result in exceptions being thrown!**

 ### Access main thread